Cristiano Ronaldo: Sporting CP

-After impressing in Sporting's youth teams, he was promoted to the main team by first-team manager László Bölöni.
-At age 17, on 14 August 2002, he played his first official match for the first team, in a UEFA Champions League qualifying round at José Alvalade Stadium against Inter Milan, and his Primeira Liga debut, took place a month later against Braga, and on 7 October, he scored two goals against Moreirense in their 3–0 win.
-Over the course of the 2002–03 season, his representatives suggested the player to Liverpool manager Gérard Houllier and Barcelona president Joan Laporta.
-Manager Arsène Wenger, who was interested in signing Ronaldo, met with him at Arsenal's stadium in November to discuss a possible transfer.
+After impressing Sporting while playing for their youth teams, Ronaldo was promoted to the first team by manager László Bölöni.
+On 14 August 2002, at age 17, Ronaldo played his first official match for the first team, in a UEFA Champions League qualifying round against Inter Milan.
+His Primeira Liga debut occurred a month later against Braga, and on 7 October he scored two goals against Moreirense in Sporting's 3–0 win.
+After Sporting defeated Manchester United 3–1 in a friendly on 6 August 2003, United manager Alex Ferguson was determined to acquire Ronaldo, describing him as "one of the most exciting young players" he had ever seen.

-Manchester United manager Alex Ferguson was determined to acquire Ronaldo on a permanent move urgently, after Sporting defeated United 3–1 at the inauguration of the Estádio José Alvalade on 6 August 2003.
-Initially, United had planned to sign Ronaldo and loan him back to Sporting for a year.
-Having been impressed by him, the United players urged Ferguson to sign him.
-After the game, Ferguson said Ronaldo was "one of the most exciting young players" he had ever seen.

 Manchester United

 2003–2007: Development and breakthrough

-"There have been a few players described as 'the new George Best' over the years, but this is the first time it's been a compliment to me."

-— —Former Manchester United player George Best hails the 18-year-old Cristiano Ronaldo in 2003.

-On 12 August 2003, less than a week after the friendly that impressed Ferguson, Manchester United signed Ronaldo for £12 million, an England record for a teenager.
-This also made him the first Portuguese player to sign for the club.
+On 12 August 2003, less than a week after the match that impressed Ferguson, Manchester United signed Ronaldo for £12 million, an England record for a teenager.
+He was the first Portuguese player to sign for the club.
 Although he requested the number 28, his number at Sporting, he received the squad number 7 shirt, which had previously been worn by such United players as George Best, Eric Cantona and David Beckham.
 Wearing the number 7 became an extra source of motivation for Ronaldo.
-A key element in his development during his time in England proved to be Ferguson, of whom he later said: "He's been my father in sport, one of the most important and influential factors in my career."
+He would later describe Ferguson as his "father in sport" and "one of the most important and influential factors" in his career.